newmohib/PostgreSQLOptimizeQuery/README.md

   - The query may take several seconds, as PostgreSQL will perform a full table scan.
   - Estimated time: 2-5 seconds depending on the hardware and data structure.
 - With optimization
-  - The same query may complete in milliseconds since PostgreSQL will use the index and avoid scanning the entire table.
+  - The same query may be completed in milliseconds since PostgreSQL will use the index and avoid scanning the entire table.
   - Estimated time: < 100 milliseconds.

 ## Conclusion